 - Testimonials or reviews to spotlight your work

 LinkedIn is the legal industry's social media platform

 As the real estate group Law Firm Suites revealed in 2016, an astonishing 45 percent of all website traffic for law firms was driven by LinkedIn.
 In addition, 80 percent of users surveyed reported that they used LinkedIn to help with research and decision-making when searching for legal representation.

-LinkedIn’s status as one of the fastest-growing and most-viewed social networks — along with its proven effectiveness at driving new B2B and B2C clients — means that it’s a critical part of any legal firm’s advertising strategy.
+LinkedIn’s status as one of the fastest-growing and most-viewed social networks — along with its proven effectiveness at driving new B2B and B2C clients — means that it’s a critical part of any legal firm’s advertising strategy for building brand awareness.
 Engaging with prospective clients on LinkedIn has the added benefit of providing further visibility to client interactions, which can go a long way in making your marketing efforts feel more authentic and personable.

 If you haven’t already, make sure that your firm (and every attorney who works for it) has registered their LinkedIn page.

 Like most customer-centric businesses, reviews and referrals from previous clients are a big part of driving new ones.
 Reviews are especially critical for legal firms and attorneys — clients will often come to you for assistance with sensitive or life-changing issues, and they’ll want reassurance that they’re making the best possible choice.

 Reviews and client testimonials are an effective and easy way to provide prospective clients with this much-needed peace of mind.
 If there isn’t one in place already, be sure to create a high-profile spot on your website for customer reviews.
 Ideally, a glowing testimonial should be one of the first things a new visitor sees when they arrive.